-- Not proposing the creation of Interim Contracts as defined in the 0621 proposals; - Not having a transition period for the introduction of the methodology changes; and - Creating a compliant shorthaul service that encourages efficient use of the network that takes into account the conditions of the capacity product, as required under Article 4.2 and demonstrated in other EU Member States.
+- Not proposing the creation of Interim Contracts as defined in the 0621 proposals; - · Not having a transition period for the introduction of the methodology changes; and - Creating a compliant shorthaul service that encourages efficient use of the network that takes into account the conditions of the capacity product, as required under Article 4.2 and demonstrated in other EU Member States.

-This Proposal additionally allows a discounted capacity charge for elected flows via the Moffat Interconnector as this interconnector ends the isolation of Ireland.
+This Proposal additionally allows a discounted capacity charge for physical flows to Moffat Interconnector as this interconnector ends the isolation of Ireland, Northern Ireland and the Isle of Man.